kardi06/networking-concierge/docs/TECH-DECISIONS.md

 # Tech Decisions Log

-Running log of non-trivial technical decisions made while building the MyConnect networking concierge.
+Running log of non-trivial technical decisions made while building the networking concierge.
 Each entry follows the same template: problem → choice → rejected alternatives → trade-off.
 The goal is twofold: explain "why this code looks like this" to reviewers, and let future-me reconstruct the reasoning months from now.

 > Strategic stack decisions (NestJS, Prisma, pgvector, Anthropic, OpenAI embeddings, FastAPI score-service) are explained in [`ARCHITECTURE.md`](ARCHITECTURE.md).
 This file captures the smaller execution-time calls that surfaced as the implementation progressed.